 Vicki M. Smith loves the Pacific Northwest.
 She grew up in a small town in eastern Washington and spent a summer during college working in Montana at her favorite place, Glacier National Park.
-She enjoys training for and running marathons, and paddling hidden lakes and canoe trails.
-Her dog does not enjoy their kayak adventures as much as Vicki and her husband, but the entire family loves to explore national parks with their small travel trailer.
+She enjoys training for and running marathons.
+Her current bucket list includes earning the Six Star Medal, which requires her to run the six World Marathon Majors.
+One down, five left.
+When not running, Vicki can be found attempting to grow vegetables in her garden, paddling lakes and canoe trails in central Oregon or exploring national parks with family.

 Practice & Experience